aquemy/YASSG/blog/2021-02-03-correlation-is-not-causation-limits.md

  1. We might not have enough information in advance to know the whole domain and data points mostly arrive sequentially.
  2. Data points coming sequentially might also not be sampled uniformely on $U$ but on a restriction (independently of $X$ and $Y$).
  3. And even when it is possible to request a sample, it might be very costly to do so in some regions of the domain, therefore introducing de facto a subspace.
- 4. When as a *fact checker* or journalist, I have access to some data, they usually do not have information about whether the data are from a subsample or not.
+ 4. ==When I have access to external data, e.g. as a *fact checker* or journalist, I usually do not have information about whether the data are from a subsample or not.==

 # Alternative measure for dependencies: Mutual Information